isomerpages/moe-bedoksouthsec/_curriculum/Principles of Accounts.md

 ### Introduction

-Accounting is an information system based on generally accepted accounting principles.
-It involves the recording and processing of business transactions, and communicating the information to stakeholders.
-The accounting information is used to evaluate business performance and facilitate decision-making.
+Accounting is an information system based on accepted accounting principles.
+It involves the recording and processing of business transactions and communicating the information to stakeholders.
+Accounting information is used to evaluate business performance and facilitate decision-making.
+What sets the accountancy profession apart is the responsibility to act in the public’s interest.

-Principles of Accounts is designed to provide students with a meaningful basic introduction to financial accounting and to develop an appreciation of the discipline of accounting.
-It is grounded in preparing, communicating and using financial information, and appreciating the need for ethical conduct.
-The subject places emphasis on the understanding and application of accounting knowledge to develop lifelong skills and values that will be of value in the increasingly complex world of business.
+Principles of Accounts (POA), Syllabus 7087 and 7086, is designed to teach age-appropriate and relevant accounting knowledge, skills and values.
+In addition, students will understand how businesses use accounting and non-accounting information to make decisions.
+Through the subject, they will acquire transferrable skills that they can apply in their daily lives.

 This subject forms part of a broad-based education to equip students with strong fundamentals for future learning.
-It is offered as an elective subject at Secondary Three and examinable at the GCE Ordinary Level and Normal (Academic) Level.
+It is offered as an elective subject at Secondary Three and examinable at the Singapore-Cambridge General Certificate of Education (GCE) Ordinary Level (O-Level) and Normal (Academic) Level (N(A)-Level).

 ### Student Outcomes